-For example, fully 13% of all those ages 20 or 21 report they had been threatened with a weapon in the past 12 months.
-In contrast, only 7% of those 16 or 17 years old and an equal percentage of those 24 or 25 say they were threatened—an age pattern apparent in varying degrees on each of at-risk behaviors or experiences asked about in the survey.
+For example, fully 14% of all those ages 20 or 21 report they had been threatened with a weapon in the past 12 months.
+In contrast, only 7% of those 16 or 17 years old and 6% of those 24 or 25 say they were threatened—an age pattern apparent in varying degrees on each of at-risk behaviors or experiences asked about in the survey.

 Why are the late teens and early 20s particularly hazardous years?
 These data can only partially answer that question.
 But the survey suggests that the younger group (ages 16 to 17) is more likely to be in school than are those in their early 20s.
 At the same time, slightly older Hispanics are more likely to be establishing families and careers, conditions that may reduce their exposure to risk behaviors or the temptations of the street.

 Not surprisingly, the survey finds big gender differences on these questions.
 Young Hispanic males are significantly more likely than young Hispanic females to have engaged in risky behaviors such as fighting (19% versus 7%) or carrying a weapon (9% versus 3%).
 The survey also finds that more religious Latino youths are less likely to report engaging in risky behaviors than are their less-religious peers.
 Moreover, religion may help explain why immigrants, who tend to be more religious than native-born Latinos, are less likely to tempt fate by carrying weapons, getting into fights or joining gangs.